 Your college essay must be a thoroughly crafted and heavily supported presentation of your viewpoint on a specific argument.
 The piece must be distinct, opinionated, and deniable.
 You must not try to “win” the debate, but rather to earn your audience’s consideration as both sides express a desire to understand the subject matter better.

 Narrow Down Your Topic

 Narrowing down your writing topic is like looking at a pile of rocks and picking out the jewel.
 It’s not a cliche to say that you’ll work best when you love what you’re doing.
 Look for things that puzzle you, strike you as incomplete, something you find funny or amusing, details that perhaps most people didn’t notice, ideas you’d want to explore.
 Make it clear and compelling.
 Try finding a question that you and your audience will want to engage.
 This approach will give you a clear direction and keep you focused.
 You will also learn how to filter your sources to find the information you need.

 Freewriting As Brainstorming Tool

-It is a false to say that even experienced writers have everything figured out before they start writing an essay.
-Keep in mind that writing is recursive.
-Routinely putting your ideas down on paper must become a habit that will help you develop your writing skills.
+It is untrue that experienced writers have everything figured out before they start writing an essay.
+Keep in mind that practice makes perfect Routinely putting your ideas down on paper must become a habit that will help you develop your writing skills.
 There are no perfect first drafts, and continuous revision is one of the keys to success.

 Freewriting is an instrumental brainstorming technique.
 As you navigate through your source material, new ideas will start popping up, and it’s important to write them all down.
 Free writing is like free jazz- there are no “wrong” notes- so don’t worry about grammar and punctuation and go put some ink on the page!

 Now that you have been given insightful tips from Essay Pro on how to write a good college essay, it is time to put pen to paper.
 Remember that constant revision is a key to success!